binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### [Cloud Service Provider vs In-house](https://speakerdeck.com/binarymist/does-your-cloud-solution-look-like-a-mushroom) {#cloud-countermeasures-cloud-service-provider-vs-in-house}

-It depends on the CSP, and many things about your organisation.
-Each CSP does things differently, has strengths and weaknesses in different areas of the shared responsibility model, has different specialities, is governed by different people and jurisdictions (USA vs Sweden for example), and some are less security conscious than others.
+It depends on the CSP, and other things about your organisation.
+Each CSP does things differently, it has strengths and weaknesses in different areas of the shared responsibility model, and has different specialities.
+It is governed by different people and jurisdictions (USA vs Sweden for example), and some are less security conscious than others.
 The largest factor in this question is your organisation.
 How security conscious and capable of implementing a secure cloud environment are your workers.

 You can have a more secure cloud environment than any CSP if you decide to do so and have the necessary resources to build it.
 If you don't decide to and/or don't have the necessary resources, then most well known CSPs will probably be doing a better job than your organisation.

-You need to consider what you are using the given CSPs services for.
+You need to consider what are your objectives for using the given CSPs services for.
 If you are creating and deploying applications, then your applications will be a weaker link in the security chain, this is a very common case and one that is often overlooked.
-To attempt to address application security, I wrote the [Web Applications](#web-applications) chapter.
+To attempt to address application security, I wrote about this in the [Web Applications](#web-applications) chapter.

-Your attackers will attack your weakest area first, in most cases this is not your CSP, but your organisation's people due to lack of knowledge, passion, engagement, or a combination of each.
+Your attackers will attack your weakest area first.
+In most cases this is not your CSP, but directed at your organisation's people due to lack of knowledge, passion, engagement, or a combination of each.
 If you have a physical premises, this can also be an easy target.
 Usually application security follows closely after people security.
 This is why I include the Physical and People chapters in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) of this book series, they are the most commonly overlooked.
 I added the Web Applications chapter last in this fascicle in order to first help you build a solid foundation of security in other overlooked areas before we addressed application security.
 I also wanted it to be what sticks in your mind once you have read this fascicle.

 Based on the threat modelling I hope you have done through each chapter, as first introduced in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), you should be starting to work out where cloud security rates on your list of risks to your assets.
 By the end of this chapter, you should have an even better idea.

 #### Skills

 The fate of your data and that of your customers is in your hands.
 If you have the resources to provide the necessary security then you are better off with an In-house cloud, if not, the opposite is true.
-If you go with an In-house cloud, you should have tighter control over the people creating and administering it, this is good if they have the necessary skills and experience, if not, then the opposite is true again.
+If you go with an In-house cloud, you should have tighter control over the people creating and administering it.
+This is good if they have the necessary skills and experience, if not, then the opposite is true again.

 #### EULA